timnon/pyschedule/README.md

-# Pyschedule
+# pyschedule

-Pyschedule is python package to compute resource-constrained schedules.
-If you need to get some tasks done, and you have some resources to accomplish this, then pyschedule might be helpful to compute schedules.
+pyschedule is python package to compute resource-constrained task schedules.
 Some features are:

 - **precedence relations:** e.g. task A should be done before task B
-- **resource requirements:** e.g. some task A can be done by resource X or Y
+- **resource requirements:** e.g. task A can be done by resource X or Y
 - **resource capacities:** e.g. resource X can only process a few tasks

-Some previous use-cases where pyschedule has been applied to assign tasks to resources:
+Previous use-cases include:

 - school timetables: assign teachers to classes
 - beer brewing: assign equipment to brewing stages